 Simple enough.
 You’re making sure nothing is left unsaid, and that the interviewer has everything they need to make a decision.
 This is the perfect question to finish with if you still have time.

 Whether this is your first interview or your 50th, following these tips will show an interviewer that you are as professional as they come, and will leave a lasting impression.

-Even in the best circumstances, an interview can go completely different than you expect it to, so the key is to expect the unexpected by preparing your own questions in advance so that you’re ready to shine no matter what the day throws at you.
+Even in the best circumstances, an interview can go completely differently than you expect, so the key is to expect the unexpected by preparing your own questions in advance.
+That way, you'll be ready to shine no matter what the day throws at you.